Chalarangelo/30-seconds-of-code/content/snippets/css/s/custom-scrollbar.md

 - Use `::-webkit-scrollbar` to style the scrollbar element.
 - Use `::-webkit-scrollbar-track` to style the scrollbar track (the background of the scrollbar).
 - Use `::-webkit-scrollbar-thumb` to style the scrollbar thumb (the draggable element).

+> [!NOTE]
+>
-- **Note:** Scrollbar styling doesn't appear to be on any standards track.
+> Scrollbar styling doesn't appear to be on any standards track.
 This technique only works on WebKit-based browsers.

 ```html
 <div class="custom-scrollbar">